-Type of area Normal Degraded Emergency (volume) (volume) (volume)
+Type of area Normal (volume) Degraded (volume) Emergency (volume)

 Station Low Low Low

 Yard Low Low Low

 Line Low Low Low

-Table 171: Authorisation of communication - anticipated frequency of use
+Table 183: Authorisation of communication - anticipated frequency of use

-- 8.6 Deleted
+8.6 Deleted

-- 8.7 Authorisation of application
+8.7 Authorisation of application

-- 8.7.1 Description

-- 8.7.1.1 The system shall be configurable, so that access to applications can be controlled through the use of, for example: identity; user; user-to-user; multi-user; location, etc.The system is able to authorize access to applications.
+8.7.1.1 The system shall be configurable, so that access to applications can be controlled through the use of, for example: identity; user; user-to-user; multi-user; location, etc.The system is able to authorize access to applications.

-- 8.7.2 Rationale

-- 8.7.2.1 This application allows the network operators to control the use of applications by users in order to avoid disruption/distraction to the users (for example drivers), preventing unauthorised usage and to minimise network load.
+8.7.2.1 This application allows the network operators to control the use of applications by users in order to avoid disruption/distraction to the users (for example drivers), preventing unauthorised usage and to minimise network load.

-- 8.7.3 Users

-- 8.7.3.1 Network operator, on-board system, ground system.
+8.7.3.1 Network operator, on-board system, ground system.

-- 8.7.4 Functional attributes

-- 8.7.4.1 The implementation shall reduce the risk of misconfiguration in order to avoid impact on applications.
+8.7.4.1 The implementation shall reduce the risk of misconfiguration in order to avoid impact on applications.

-- 8.7.5 Usability criteria

-- 8.7.5.1 Only authorised applications shall be presented to the user depending on his authorization and on the context.

-- 8.7.5.2 In the case an application is relying on other applications, the provisioning of all required applications authorisation shall be managed by the system.
+- 8.7.5.1 Only authorised applications shall be presented to the user depending on his authorization and on the context. - 8.7.5.2 In the case an application is relying on other applications, the provisioning of all required applications authorisation shall be managed by the system.

-- 8.7.6 Related application interfaces

-- 8.7.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 172 included within their profile.
+8.7.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 184 included within their profile.

-Ref Title of related application
+Ref Title of related application none

-none

-Table 172: Authorisation of application - related application list
+Table 184: Authorisation of application - related application list